 REALLY!!
 That’s what you wanna know?
 Stump me with the hard-hitting questions.
 I plead the fifth… Just kidding.
 However, that was my real response to her and she laughed.
 I told her it was purple.
 Although, We didn’t really get to do anything together till months later.

 Music creating relationships

-We have always made it our mission not to spend to much time in front of a screen.
+We have always made it our mission not to spend too much time in front of a screen.
 I feel it is part of my responsibility to mold and shape our children’s minds into well-functioning citizens in this crazy, ever-changing world.
 I feel like sometimes that doesn’t really happen when your children are always on a screen, be it via video games, YouTube, tablets, phones, Etc… You get it.
 We had some much fun being kids outside and I want Mikayla to experience that.
-I knew I knew creating a relationship with my step-daughter wouldn’t happen if we only spent time with electronics.
+I knew I knew creating a relationship with my stepdaughter wouldn’t happen if we only spent time with electronics.

 If Rome wasn’t built in a day, your relationship cant be either